Leadtech/BootFramework/README.md

 ## Versioning

 The goal is to support (at least) every Symfony LTS version that is still maintained by Symfony.
-The major and minor releases of this framework will reflect the Symfony version.
+The major and minor release numbers of stable Boot framework releases reflects the Symfony release that Boot is build on.
-The current version is version 2.0.0-RC.
-The first stable release will be released as 2.8.0.
+*Boot Framework 2.8.0 has been developed against Symfony 2.8.9.*.

 <p align="right"><a href="#top">:arrow_up:</a></p>